 The Rosetta software suite includes algorithms for computational modeling and analysis of protein structures.
 Rosetta has enabled notable scientific advances in computational biology, including de novo protein design, enzyme design, ligand docking, and structure prediction of biological macromolecules and macromolecular complexes.

-Rosetta began in the laboratory of Dr. David Baker at the University of Washington as a structure prediction tool but has since been adapted to solve common computational macromolecular problems.
+Rosetta began in the laboratory of David Baker at the University of Washington as a tool for predicting protein structures.
+It has since been adapted to solve many different computational macromolecular problems.
 Development of Rosetta now happens among the members of RosettaCommons, which include government laboratories, institutes, research centers, and partner corporations.

 Rosetta is available to all non-commercial users for free and to commercial users for a fee.
 Visit rosettacommon.org to get started.